Spocdoc/ace_mvc/readme.md

 The server doesn't have any route variable listeners.
 If anything changes the route variables, it doesn't matter.

-Routes thus consist of these URIs and an optional set of associated variable values that are set when this route matches or must be set for this route to match.
+Routes thus consist of these URIs, a function that's called when the var is pending (e.g., "induce route", which sets the route inducing flag and calls navigate()) and an optional set of associated variable values that are set when this route matches and must be set for this route to match.
 Can also have an optional association from URI variables to an array identifying a path for the variable

 #### using express routing